 Click Here to get more information about the Chase Sapphire Preferred Card

-But before you cancel the card or transfer your points, you need to make sure you can book these flights at 50,000 miles.
+But before you cancel the card or transfer your points, you need to make sure you can book these flights at low rates.
 Keep reading.

 Where to Fly in a Delta One Suite